tomkwok/projecteuler/README.md

 For some of the problems solved, a faster or recursive implementation was provided as an alternative to the more straight-forward or naive implementation.

-While it is a good exercise to learn C (or any programming language) when trying to solve problems in Project Euler, a cleverer solution is usually derived by doing more mathematics.
+While it is a good exercise to learn C (or any programming language) when trying to solve problems in Project Euler, a cleverer solution is usually derived by doing some amount of mathematics.
 The C code was annotated with extensive inline comments to explain the methodology of solution with mathematical formulas.

 ## A list of Project Euler problems solved